Historic North Bass Trail and Shinumo Amphitheater, Grand Canyon National Park, Arizona

 Our first trip meal will be lunch on day one and the last meal will be breakfast on the final day.
 You need to bring a wide-mouthed cup and spoon for your personal use.
 Bring enough water containers to carry seven liters of water.
 We provide all other cooking equipment.
 Trip participants share in meal preparation and clean-up.
 We will try to share lunch at Jacob Lake Lodge at the end of the trip (not included in trip price).

 We cover approximately 40 miles with packs on this trip and have over 12,000 feet of elevation change, considering our descent into the Canyon and our hike back out.
-And in between there is plenty more up and down hiking that will keep our heart rates up.
+In between there is plenty more up and down hiking that will keep our heart rates up.
 Our average daily distance is about five miles, but a large portion of it is off-trail.
 We will also do about 15 to 20 miles of day hiking without packs during the week.
 This is in addition to the 40 miles with packs, but all the day hiking is optional.
-The hiking is surprisingly varied, with stretches of hiking on good trails alternating with extremely challenging off-trail hiking.
+The hiking is surprisingly varied, with stretches of hiking on good trails alternating with extremely challenging off trail hiking.
 The difficult portions of this trip include off-trail hiking back and forth across the Shinumo all day in water shoes.
-The most demanding part of the trip for most will likely be bushwhacking through extremely dense brush.
-All backpack trips are physically demanding and Grand Canyon backpack trips can be especially demanding, with dramatic elevation changes, unstable footing, exposure to the sun, and potentially hot conditions.
+There are also long portions of the trip that require bushwhacking through very dense brush.
+The most demanding part of the trip for most will likely be bushwhacking through extremely dense brush as we often ascend scree fields at a 60 degree incline.
+All backpack trips are physically demanding and Grand Canyon backpack trips can be especially demanding with dramatic elevation changes, unstable footing, exposure to the sun, and potentially hot conditions.
 This trip is rated 5 (strenuous).

 Equipment and Clothing